fkhan79/piaic_tsna/README.md

 # Creating a working TS Application and NPX package
 1. Install npx “npm install -g npx”
-2. Create a new account on https://www.npmjs.com/ a.Create your application using “npm init -y”.
+2. Create a new account on https://www.npmjs.com/
+		>+ Create your application using “npm init -y”.
 3. Configure TSC Config using “tsc –init”
-4. Open package.json and change the following parameters +name:<Your Package Name>.
+4. Open package.json and change the following parameters
+	>+ name:<Your Package Name>.
-	+Add a new parameter "type" and set its value to "module".
+	>+ Add a new parameter "type" and set its value to "module".
-	+ Add a new parameter "bin": {"module_name":"bin"}. //<executable js file genreated by ts compiler>.js +Add required Node dependencies in Dependency and DevDependency sections.
+	>+ Add a new parameter "bin": {"module_name":"bin"}. //<executable js file genreated by ts compiler>.js
+	>+ Add required Node dependencies in Dependency and DevDependency sections.
 	+	e.Create a new folder named bin in project root directory.
 	+	f.Open TSConfig:
 	+	>	i.set "target": "ES2022".